 St John the Baptist church, Stokesay is currently the main parish church for Craven Arms and is located to the south of the town but with few local residents.
 It has a very special place in the community with a good number of occasional offices and it is surrounded by the main graveyard for Craven Arms which is filling up.
-It is next to Stokesay Castle which is accessed using the church path, as a consequence there are many visitors to the church.
+It is next to Stokesay Castle (in the ownership of Historic England) which is accessed using the church path, so as a consequence there are many visitors to the church.
 The Castle staff open the church each day.
 There is mission potential to be further developed with c.
 20,000 visitors p.a.
-Their donations are much appreciated and it's hoped a QR code for cashless giving will generate more income.